 Because It Will Benefit Your Neck and Your Back

 Sleeping without pillows will help your back extend, and you will rest in a natural position without any consequences or aches.
 Using a pillow that is too soft can strain your neck muscles and even decrease the blood flow to your head.
 If your head tilts downward on a pillow that doesn’t provide adequate support for your head, then your airflow through the respiratory system will be significantly reduced.
 Because of this, you will most likely wake up the next morning feeling light-headed or even with a headache.

-On the other hand, using a thick pillow or even stacking more pillows underneath your head and neck will deform your position of the spine and induce a pain in your back.
+On the other hand, using a thick pillow or even stacking more pillows underneath your head and neck will deform your position of the spine and induce pain in your back.
 Sleeping like this for long periods will only cause chronic back pain and frequent muscle strain.
 If you are suddenly starting to experience aches or pains in the morning, try sleeping without a pillow for a few nights to see if it helps.

 You Will Feel Well Rested In the Morning

 Not using any neck and head support during sleep will allow your body to find an optimal position for rest.
-When we use pillows that do not provide good support, our body has to compensate by engaging neck or back muscles.
+When we use pillows that do not provide proper support, our body has to compensate by engaging neck or back muscles.
 This leads to even more strain at a time when your body is supposed to recover from everyday stress.
-Muscles and tendons will work overtime and the added strain will accumulate and manifest as pain.
+Muscles and tendons will work overtime, and the added pressure will accumulate and manifest as pain.